 The word "tangent" means "to touch".
 The Latin word for the same is "tangere".
-In general, we can say that the line that intersects the circle exactly in one single point never entering the circle's interior is Tangent.
+In general, we can say that the line that intersects the circle exactly at one point on its circumference and never enters the circle's interior is a tangent.
 A circle can have many tangents.
-Tangents are perpendicular to the radius.
-Let us read more about a tangent to circle theorems which plays a significant role in geometrical constructions and proofs.
+They are perpendicular to the radius.
+Let us learn more about the tangent meaning and theorems in this article.

-Tangent in geometry is defined as a line or plane that touches a curve or a curved surface at exactly one point.
+Tangent Definition: Tangent in geometry is defined as a line that touches a curve or a curved surface at exactly one point.

-A tangent to circle in geometry is defined as a straight line that touches or intersects the circle at only one point.
+A tangent of a circle is defined as a straight line that touches or intersects the circle at only one point.
 A tangent is a line that never enters the circle’s interior.
-The following figure shows a circle with a point P. A tangent L from P has been drawn.
+The following figure shows a circle with a point P. A tangent L passes through P has been drawn.
 This is an example of a tangent to circle.

 Point of Tangency